hungptit/fastgrep/README.md

 /usr/bin/time ../commands/fast-grep -c -n -p '[.](cpp|hpp)' 'coroutine.*Executor' ../../3p/src/boost/ > /dev/null
         1.91 real         0.42 user         1.41 sys
 ```

+**Analysis**
+1. ripgrep is the fastest command i.e 90% faster than GNU grep.
+2. fast-grep is the slowest command which is 4x slower than ripgrep.
+3. GNU-grep performance is similar to the fast-grep since they are both singled thread command.
+Note that ag, ripgrep, and ucg does push all core to their limits i.e the CPU clock might jump to the maximum value.

+If we take a detail look at how these commands utilize the system resource we can easily see that:
+1. grep use the least CPU resource and the second is fast-grep.
+2. ucg is not utilized CPU resource efficiently.

 **Note: Both ag and ucg cannot be used as a general purpose text searching tool because these commands cannot handle very large files i.e several GB of text data.**